 Post-Early Bird Prices

-If you miss the August 10th Early Bird deadline, participation costs about an extra 15% in 2019:
+If you missed the August 10th Early Bird deadline, participation cost about an extra 15% in 2019:

 - Basic Rate: $20

 - Basic Rate plus 1-year HUB Membership: $45

 - Basic Rate plus 1-year HUB Family Membership (for a family of up to four people): $55

 - Student Rate: $5 (with valid student ID)

 You could register on the day if you want, and pay by credit card, but you would have paid slightly more and also would have risked having to stand in a long lineup.
 Prices may vary, for more details click the Bike the Night official page.